Crauzer/LZFSESharp/README.md

 # LZFSESharp
- LZFSESharp is a .NET port of the lzfse compression algorithm which is being developed by Apple.
+ LZFSESharp is a .NET binding of the lzfse compression algorithm which is being developed by Apple.

 ## Compatibility
 The LZFSESharp project builds to .NET Framework 4.6.2.